mdskrzypczyk/CHIP8/README.md

 This program requires SDL2 for compilation.

 ##Usage
-The program can be compiled using the compile.sh shell script.
+The program can be compiled using the provided Makefile.
 Once the program has been built it can be run with: ./chip8 <program>

 ##Controls
 Currently the Chip-8's hexadecimal keyboard has been mapped in the following manner: